dgraph-io/dgraph-docs/content/graphql/subscriptions/index.md

 You can use the `@withSubscription` directive on GraphQL types to generate subscriptions on queries for that type.
 This directive also supports DQL in custom queries.
-You can specify the `@withSubscription` directive on individual DQL queries in type `Query` and those queries will be added to the type's subscription.
+You can specify the `@withSubscription` directive on individual DQL queries in `type Query` and those queries will be added to `type subscription`.

 For example, see the custom DQL query `queryUserTweetCounts` below: